awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-cli.md

       Record the role's Amazon Resource Name \(ARN\)\.
 You need the ARN when you create a job\.

    1. Create an IAM policy with permissions and attach it to the IAM role that you created in the previous step\.
-For more information about permissions, see [Granting Permissions for Batch Operations](batch-ops-iam-role-policies.md)\.
+For more information about permissions, see [Granting Permissions for Amazon S3 Batch OperationsRequired Permissions for Creating an Amazon S3 Batch Operations Job](batch-ops-iam-role-policies.md)\.

       ```
       aws iam put-role-policy \